ababber/ababber.github.io/content/2025/02/10/run-a-llm-locally-on-old-hardware-using-the-power-of-llama-cpp.md

 ## 4. Last Minute Cleanup

-* On my Mac, the `Vulkan` sdk created a bunch of `dylib`, `static lib`, `pc`, and `header` files in `/usr/local/lib`.
+* On my Mac, the `Vulkan` SDK created a bunch of `dylib`, `static lib`, `pc`, and `header` files in `/usr/local/lib`.
 * When you run `brew doctor --verbose`, `brew` will give you a bunch of warnings that it found unbrewed files.
 * You can choose to ignore this warning.
 However, if it bothers you like it bothered me.
 You'll want to do something about it.
 * `WARNING:` The next steps involve altering `brew` locally, and is a temporary fix.
 If you are not comfortable working with `bash` functions or altering `ruby` code, do not proceed.
 * Go to `/usr/local/Homebrew/Library/Homebrew`.
 * There you will find `diagnostic.rb`.
 * Open this file and change the `allow_list` array in the following functions `def check_for_stray_dylibs`, `def check_for_stray_static_libs`, `def check_for_stray_pcs`, and `def check_for_stray_headers`, with the corresponding files.
 You can run `brew doctor --verbose` to get the list of files again.
 * Make sure not to include the files that were output by `brew doctor --verbose` and saved to a separate file.
-If there were unbrewed files before installing the `Vulkan` sdk, then they must be addressed separately and are not part of the scope of this post.
+If there were unbrewed files before installing the `Vulkan` SDK, then they must be addressed separately and are not part of the scope of this post.
 * Once you have changed `diagnostic.rb`, save the file.
 * When you `cd /usr/local/Homebrew` and run `git status`, you will see that the `diagnostic.rb` is changed.
 We cannot commit these changes.
-* If you run `brew doctor --verbose` the files added to `/usr/local/lib` by the `Vulkan` sdk are no longer there.
+* If you run `brew doctor --verbose` the files added to `/usr/local/lib` by the `Vulkan` SDK are no longer there.
 * These changes are not permanent.
 To ensure I don't have to edit `diagnostic.rb` each time I upgrade `brew`.
 I wrote two `bash` functions and saved the list of `dylibs`, `static libs`, `pcs`, and `headers` to a `JSON` file.
 * Add the following functions to your `.bashrc`, `.zshrc` or `/custom` for `oh-my-zsh`